Introduction to How We Think

 The diagrams here are intended to reflect the essence of Carpenter’s theory, but as modified based on other parapsychological literature and lessons learned from transcommunication (mediumship (physical, mental, trance-channel) and Instrumental TransCommunication which includes EVP).
 The concepts are presented as a cosmology at ethericstudies.org/implicit-cosmology/.
 The application of these concepts is described in the Mindfulness essay at ethericstudies.org/mindfulness/

-If the above information is reasonably correct, then our conscious self (mind), the I think I am this part of who we are, and what we sense around us, is the product of unconscious processes of which we have only indirect control.
-This means that we sense a lot more than that sensed with our five physical senses.
+If the above information is reasonably correct, then our conscious self (mind), the I think I am this part of who we are, and what we sense around us, are the product of unconscious processes of which we have only indirect control.
+This means that we sense a lot more about our environment than that sensed with our five physical senses.
 In fact, we are likely psi sensing stimuli much before our physical sensing.

-Our worldview is filled by family, teachers, schools, church, and probably most importantly, the media.
+Like a mental database, our worldview is filled by family, teachers, schools, church, and probably most importantly, the media.
 A red flag concept in mindfulness is that we share this worldview with our human avatar.
 At birth, it is mostly the instincts of our human that governs our behavior.
 Maturing means learning to moderate the influence of these instincts with understanding.
 Still, there are people who are mostly controlled by their host.
-It takes a community because we are not born understanding how to become a good citizen.
+It takes a community because we are not born already understanding how to become a good citizen.
 It is taught.